iitis/SymmetricTensors.jl/README.md

 ## Motivation of the block usage

-The block usage is motivated by the paper M. D. Schatz, T. M. Low, R. A. van de Geijn, and T. G. Kolda, "Exploiting symmetryin tensors for high performance: Multiplication with symmetric tensors", SIAM Journal onScientific Computing, 36 (2014), pp. C453–C479 	https://doi.org/10.1137/130907215
+The block usage is motivated by the paper M. D. Schatz, T. M. Low, R. A. van de Geijn, and T. G. Kolda, "Exploiting symmetryin tensors for high performance: Multiplication with symmetric tensors", SIAM Journal on Scientific Computing, 36 (2014), pp. C453–C479 	https://doi.org/10.1137/130907215
 Here only the meaningfull part of the symmetric tensor is stored in blocks to dectrease the memory and computational overhead.